 Video of the Day

-Cabbage juice is a traditional treatment for peptic ulcers since it supports the mucosal linings of the gastrointestinal tract, explains Anne Louise Gittleman, a certified nutrition specialist.
+Cabbage juice is a traditional treatment for peptic ulcers since it supports the mucosal linings of the gastrointestinal tract, explains Ann Louise Gittleman, a certified nutrition specialist.
 The juice is also rich in sulforaphane, an antioxidant that targets Helicobacter pylori, a bacterium implicated as a causative factor of peptic ulcers.
-In a study a particular study, ulcer patients were able to heal their ulcers within 10 days by drinking a liter of cabbage juice daily, reports Gittleman.
+In a particular study, ulcer patients were able to heal their ulcers within 10 days by drinking a liter of cabbage juice daily, reports Gittleman.
 If the prospect of that much juice is somewhat daunting you can have a glass with your lunch can help protect your GI linings against ulcers.
 The phytochemicals in cabbage juice help soothe the gastric lining and provide relief from the symptoms of acid reflux.

 Targets "Bad" Cholesterol

 In a Japanese study exploring the cholesterol-lowering properties of cabbage and broccoli juice, scientists assembled a study group of 77 adults diagnosed with mildly to moderately elevated cholesterol levels.
 Half of the subjects received two cans daily of mixed fruit and vegetable juices, with broccoli and cabbage juices making up the majority of the content; the other half received two cans of mixed fruit and vegetable juice that contained no broccoli or cabbage juice.
 At the end of the 12-week study period, test subjects who received the broccoli and cabbage juice mix showed a significant reduction in blood levels of low-density lipoprotein, the so-called bad cholesterol.